Italy: Self-employment visa and freelancing step-by-step

 1. Apply for an Italian self-employment visa

 If you’re not an EU citizen, you’ll need a self-employment visa before you can legally freelance in Italy.
-This type of visa is valid for two years and can be renewed if necessary.
+This type of visa is valid for 2 years and can be renewed if necessary.

 Let’s take a look into how you can apply for your self-employment visa.